baodrate/snap-sync/README.md

 ## About

 This bash script sends incremental snapshots to another drive for backing up data.
-Plug in and mountany btrfs-formatted device you want your system to be backed up to (like a USB drive).
+Plug in and mount any btrfs-formatted device you want your system to be backed up to (like a USB drive).
 When you run the script you will be prompted to select a mounted btrfs device.